tomturton/custom-controls/README.md

 #### Note
 An HTML inside label elements will be copied to the custom label.
 Consequently, do not nest the input inside its label element.

-custom-web-controlsI.e. this is not recommended:
+I.e. this is not recommended:

 ```html
 <label>